openupthecloud/system/step-3-projects/building-basic-skills.md

 **Practice:**
 1. Making a GitHub Account
-1. Making a repo on your own account
+1. Making a repo on your own GitHub account
-1. Making + commenting an issue
+2. Making + commenting an issue
-1. Raising a pull request on your own repo
+3. Raising a pull request on your own repo
+4. Leaving comments on a pull request, approving, merging.

 **Resources:**
 - [Git and GitHub for Beginners - Crash Course](https://www.youtube.com/watch?v=RGOj5yH7evk)